FOSSCODY-1/K.P.M.A.L.Karunarathne/README.md

 6. That's it!

 ## Demo
-A live demo of Webpad is hosted on:
+A live demo of Webpad is hosted [here](https://webpad-anjulalk.000webhostapp.com/)

 ### Sample account for testing
 ~~~~